Asur255/reflection-learning-journal-Asur255/README.md

 **1 Lecture content - Backward Looking**
 **Reflection Question #3.
 Have you done a similar kind of work in the past (earlier in the year or in a previous grade; in school or out of school)?**
 *In Summer School this year I took the course CompSci 120.
-From the first lecture I could already find many similarities in these 2 courses and have found that my learning from summer school has helped me better understand the lecture content in this course (especially in terms of finding steps to problem solving).*
+From the first lecture I could already find many similarities in these 2 courses and have found that my learning from summer school has helped me better understand the lecture content in this course (especially in terms of finding steps to problem solve).*

 **2 Lab content- Inward Looking**
 **Reflection Question #?. ????**